As a man over 40, building muscle isn't always easy — but it can be done!

 You should consider which foods you're eating and ensure you have the right macro split every time.
 This will make sure your body is working at optimal efficiency!

-Sticking to this will assist your body in having the right nutrients when it needs them, and help you to gain muscle.
+Your food needs to consist of around 40% carbs, 35% protein, and 25% fat.
+Sticking to this will assist your body in having the right nutrients when it needs them and help you gain muscle.

+The ideal way to consume these calories is through five meals.
 Many diets will advocate more than this, but you are likely to find this exceptionally difficult to stick to when you have a busy life!